cmeiklejohn/shafty/README.md

 ## TODO

-* Don't use watchers, store a sink of nodes to propgate forward to, and call a selection-fn on the members of the sink.
-* Investigate adding sources vector to Event/Behaviour.
 * Add to IEventStream:
   * reduce!
   * ~~merge!~~
   * delay!
-* Behaviours value should only change when deref'd?
+* Should we abandon watchers?
+* Should we refactor swap! calls with -notify-watcher calls.
+Likely.
+* When we propagate records forward, we want to call an update-fn.
+* Example applications:
-* Text box save example.
+  * Text box auto-save
+  * Timer with reset button

 ## License